USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 a release statement of "Approved for public release; distribution unlimited" MUST NOT go through this process.

+### <a name="FBD310E6377C11E891F1003EE1B763F8"></a>Complete ARL Form TBD

+ARL Form TBD is used to perform a Major Review.
+The guidance in this section supplements the instructions in that form.

-### <a name="3981656EC17C11E6B2AE003EE1B763F8"></a>Code Cleanup and Release Preparation
+#### <a name="3981656EC17C11E6B2AE003EE1B763F8"></a>Code Cleanup and Release Preparation

-Fast-moving projects often accumulate useless, nonfunctional, or otherwise undesirable code and other material that needs to be cleaned up.
-Before moving forward with the formal portions of the process, the project MUST be cleaned up to ensure it meets certain minimum standards.
-Remember that a formal review can only be done on what is actually being released, so cleaning up the code after the formal review is not an option.
-If a project is being formulated, but does not yet have any code associated with it, this section SHOULD be used as a guide for how to write the software.

 This section applies to everything that is being released, including any older commits in any repositories.
 By design, repositories preserve history, which can include material that should not be published.
 It is the responsibility of the project's developers to ensure that both the current code and any history in any repositories that are proposed for release have been properly scrubbed before the material is reviewed for release.
+Remember that a formal review can only be done on what is actually being released, so cleaning up the code after the formal review is not an option.
+If a project is being formulated, but does not yet have any code associated with it, this section SHOULD be used as a guide for how to write the software.

+Fast-moving projects often accumulate useless, nonfunctional, or otherwise undesirable code and other material that needs to be cleaned up.
+Before moving forward with the rest of the process, the project MUST be cleaned up to ensure it meets certain minimum standards.
 Software that is released to the public is similar to a publication and SHOULD be treated like one.
 The developer(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
 Language that would not be used in a professional journal MUST NOT be used in software.
 Direct any questions about this to the ARL Public Affairs Office (PAO).

 Where possible, it is wise to follow best practices in software engineering.
 Because of the wide variety of programming languages in use, project goals,